-On this day in 1862, General Ambrose Burnside assumes command of the Union Army of the Potomac following the removal of George B. McClellan.
+On November 9, 1862, General Ambrose Burnside assumes command of the Union Army of the Potomac following the removal of George B. McClellan.

 McClellan was well liked by many soldiers, and had a loyal following among some in the command structure.
 However, others detested him, and his successor would have a difficult time reconciling the pro- and anti-McClellan factions within the army’s leadership.
 Furthermore, Ambrose Burnside was not the obvious choice to replace McClellan.
 Many favored General Joseph Hooker, who, like Burnside, commanded a corps in the army.
 Hooker had a strong reputation as a battlefield commander but had several liabilities: a penchant for drinking and cavorting with prostitutes and an acrimonious history with Henry Halleck, the general in chief of the Union armies.
 Halleck urged President Abraham Lincoln to name Burnside to head the Union’s premier fighting force.